 To insert a scatter plot, several steps need to be made.
 First, select the data that you wish to plot.
 Next, choose the Insert tab and click on the insert scatter or bubble chart option noted by 3 in the illustration below.
-Finally, select scatter chart option.
+Finally, select the scatter chart option.

 Displaying Chart Elements of a Scatter Plot

 Notice the green cross to the right of the scatter chart that appears after the chart is selected.
 Click on this button to show chart elements options.
-The list of elements that appear allow you to change the appearance of your graph by adding them to the chart or removing them.
+The list of elements that appear allows you to change the appearance of your graph by adding them to the chart or removing them.

 The elements that can be added or removed from a scatter plot are: